J-Rod? Jennifer Lopez And Baseball Star Alex Rodriguez Reportedly Dating

 “They were all coupled up behind the scenes; not public, but absolutely not hiding their relationship around close friends and family.
 It is definitely for real.”

 Likewise with Lopez, Rodriguez also has two children from a previous marriage to psychology graduate Cynthia Scurtis; daughters Natasha, 12, and Ella, 8.
-Scurtis and Alex initially tied the knot in 2002, with ESPN dating their separation happening around six years later in July 2008.
+Scurtis and Alex initially tied the knot in 2002, with ESPN dating their separation happening around six years later in July of 2008.

-Scurtis would ultimately file for divorce within the first week of that same month, citing “emotional abandonment,” as well as “extramarital affairs and other marital misconduct” as reasons for ending the marriage.
+Scurtis would ultimately file for divorce within the first week of that same month, citing “emotional abandonment,” as well as “extramarital affairs and other marital misconduct,” as reasons for ending the marriage.

-Prior to Drake and Alex, Jennifer Lopez has been publicly tied to a handful of suitors, including professional dancer Beau “Casper” Smart, whom she dated off and on for several years until their supposed final split in August of 2016, and iconic Latin singer Marc Anthony, who married Lopez in June 2004.
+Prior to Drake and Alex, Jennifer Lopez has been publicly tied to a handful of suitors, including professional dancer Beau “Casper” Smart, whom she dated off and on for several years until their supposed final split in August of 2016, and iconic Latin singer Marc Anthony, who married Lopez in June of 2004.

-The two separated in 2011 with Lopez retaining primary custody of the twins three years later in their divorce proceedings, but remain close and even occasionally perform together, including during last year’s Latin Grammys telecast, where the two ex-spouses shared a kiss that got people talking about a possible reconciliation for the pair, as People reported in November of last year.
+The two separated in 2011, with Lopez retaining primary custody of the twins three years later in their divorce proceedings.
+However, they remain close and even occasionally perform together, such as during the 2016 Latin Grammys telecast, where the two ex-spouses shared a kiss that got people talking about a possible reconciliation for the pair, as People reported in November of last year.

 “You know, Marc and I are good how we are right now,” Jennifer recently stated on The View, as E!
 News transcribed.